scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

-Curse a creature with fragility.
-They must make a willpower save vs your spellcasting.
+Curse a creature you can see with fragility.
+They must make a willpower save against your spellcasting.
 On a fail the creature adds a bad die to all defense rolls for the next day.
 If you crit they add a terrible die instead.
 The curse can be removed by remove curse.

-You may target an additional person for every level above the 2nd.
+You may target an additional person for every level above 2nd.

 ___
 #### Curse of Suffering